 - Kids don’t tell: An average of 117 children will be abused before an abuser is charged and convicted (Abel)

 - Strangers account for only 10% of all abuse cases, while acquaintances 90%.
 (DOJ) This realization does not coordinate with historical prevention strategies.

 - The molester's grooming process is now more sophisticated than the traditional prevention strategies that have been taught nationwide for over thirty years. http://www.wftv.com/news/news/170-page-child-molestation-instruction-manual-surf/nFBTL/

 Kanakuk's Child Protect Plan

-The Kanakuk Child Protection Plan (CPP) is a comprehensive safety system to prevent, detect or respond to child physical, emotional, verbal, and sexual abuse in Kanakuk programming.
+The Kanakuk Child Protection Plan (CPP) is a new, innovative system to prevent, detect or respond to child physical, emotional, verbal, and sexual abuse in Kanakuk programming.
 The goal of the CPP is to create a measurable, systematic plan for safeguarding youth, detecting perpetrators, and sustaining the organization.
-The CPP Strategy consists of four Protection Zones, four Abuser Remedies, three Abuse Prevention Stages, six Abuse Management Fields, and over 320 Protection Elements.
+The CPP Strategy consists of four Protection Zones, four Abuser Remedies, three Abuse Prevention Stages, six Abuse Management Fields, and over 340 Protection Elements.